gaschgithub/microrhythm-analysis/README.md

 - 🎧 **Resulting album (Gasch – _Hyperestesia_):**
   https://orcd.co/hyperstesiagasch

-The analytical work documented here directly informed the rhythmic design strategies used in the album, which explores stylistic “sabor” through the synthesis and reinterpretation of rhythmic prototypes derived from the studied genres.
+The analytical work documented here informed the rhythmic design strategies used in the album, which explores stylistic “sabor” through the synthesis of rhythmic prototypes from the studied genres.

 ---

 ## Research motivation and hypothesis

-This research originates from an **artistic motivation**: as a musician, I sought to compose music inspired by Latin popular genres **without relying on extensive prior stylistic or idiomatic knowledge**, instead grounding compositional decisions in measured rhythmic behavior.
+This research originates from an **artistic motivation**: as a musician, I sought to compose music inspired by Latin popular genres **without relying on extensive prior knowledge**, instead grounding compositional decisions in measured rhythmic behavior.

 The central hypothesis of the investigation is:

 > The “sabor” of the musical genres salsa, cumbia, joesón, bossa nova, and
-> Brazilian funk can be synthesized into **isoperiodic rhythmic pattern prototypes**
+> Brazilian funk can be synthesized into **repeating rhythmic pattern prototypes**
 > encoding genre-specific characteristics in **accentuation, articulation, and
 > microtiming of sixteenth notes**, within a tempo range (BPM) derived from the studied
 > corpus.

-Within this framework, microrhythm is understood not as expressive deviation or error, but as a **structural carrier of stylistic information** that can be analyzed, formalized, and re-applied in creative contexts.
+Here, microrhythm is presented not as expressive deviation or error, but as a **structural carrier of stylistic information** that can be analyzed, formalized, and re-applied in creative contexts.